Dr. Sergey Zagraevsky

 These "indexes" of course are also very approximate since they

-are formed by various factors which are conditional either individually or in
+are formed by various factors which are conditional either individually or in the

-much higher than that of an average Nigerian" (though the proverbial
+higher than that of an average Nigerian" (though the proverbial

 "average Nigerian" believes in the opposite: that's what I also